 <?xml version="1.0" encoding="utf-8"?>

 Icons look simple, yet they carry a high amount of responsibility.
+Icons look simple, yet they carry a lot of responsibility.
 They guide users, communicate actions, and support navigation in tight spaces where words do not fit.
-A well-defined iconography standard helps teams avoid visual noise and keep interfaces predictable.
+In modern design systems, icons are treated not only as static visuals but as dynamic elements that respond to state changes such as hover, active, disabled, or loading.
+A well-defined iconography standard helps teams manage this complexity and keep interfaces predictable.

 Clear rules around grids, size, stroke, and metaphor ensure that every icon feels like part of the same family.
 When the shapes, corner treatments, and visual weight are consistent, icons become easier to scan and quicker to recognize.
 This also reduces cognitive load for users across features and platforms.